E-invoicing across the European Union

 Even so, most companies remain mired in slow, manual invoice management processes.
 Each company may have its own reasons, but common barriers to adoption are concerns and confusion about legal and compliance issues raised by e-invoicing practices.

-E-Invoicing is legal
+E-invoicing is legal

 E-invoicing in the EU was legalized on 1 January 2004 via the implementation of the First Directive on VAT Invoicing by Member States.
 That directive was amended in January 2013 with a second directive that established the principal of parity, making it clear that electronic invoices have the same legal status as paper invoices and must be dealt with according to a single set of VAT rules in each country.

-In effect, the intent of legislation and regulation and has been to encourage adoption of both domestic and intra-EU e-invoicing, as well as to simplify compliance.
+In effect, the intent of legislation and regulation has been to encourage adoption of both domestic and intra-EU e-invoicing, as well as to simplify compliance.

 How SAP Ariba can help